eliyahabba/PromptSuite/docs/dev/ui-implementation-summary.md

-# MultiPromptify 2.0 UI Implementation Summary
+# PromptSuite 2.0 UI Implementation Summary

 ## Overview

-Successfully implemented a modern, streamlined web interface for MultiPromptify 2.0 that replaces the previous complex workflow with an intuitive 4-step process.
+Successfully implemented a modern, streamlined web interface for PromptSuite2.0 that replaces the previous complex workflow with an intuitive 4-step process.
 The new UI integrates seamlessly with the template-based system while providing default datasets and smart template suggestions.

 ## ✅ Key Achievements